Why Do We Share Data

 - Private messages.

-PatientsLikeMe may de-identify Restricted Data, such that it no longer constitutes Personal Information, in which case such data shall be treated by PatientsLikeMe as Shared Data.
-Examples of such de-identification include, but are not limited to, using age instead of birthdate, or using a zip code instead of a full address.
+PatientsLikeMe may de-identify Restricted Data, such that it no longer contains identifying information and is no longer Restricted Data, in which case such data shall be treated by PatientsLikeMe as Shared Data (described below).
+Examples of such de-identification include, but are not limited to, using age instead of birthdate or using a zip code instead of a full address.
+PatientsLikeMe may also remove identifying information from free text entries like forum posts or comments.
+Once the identifying information is removed, PatientsLikeMe shall treat the free text as Shared Data.

 Platform Use Data

 We, and our Vendors, may use web tracking technologies such as cookies and pixel tags to understand how members use our platform.
-Such collected data (“Platform Use Data”) may include the URL of the websites you visited before and after you visited our Platform, the type of browser you are using, your Internet Protocol (IP) address, your Internet Service Provider, what pages in our Platform you visit and what links you click on, date and time of your visit and duration, and whether you open email communications we send to you.
+Such collected data (“Platform Use Data”) may include the URL of the websites you visited before and after you visited our Platform, the type of browser you are using, your Internet Service Provider, what pages in our Platform you visit, what links you click on, date and time of your visit and duration, and whether you open email communications we send to you.
 You may be able to modify your browser settings to alter which web tracking technologies are permitted when you use the Platform, but this may limit your use of the Platform.

-Platform Use Data is typically only used by PatientsLikeMe and our vendors, but it may be shared with our research partners, as we do with Shared Data, to help them understand how members use and benefit from the site.
+Platform Use Data is typically only used by PatientsLikeMe and our Vendors.
+However, when de-identified it may be shared with our research Partners, as we do with Shared Data, to help them understand how members use and benefit from the site.

-Members should expect that every piece of information they submit (even if it is not currently displayed), except for Restricted Data, may be shared with the Community and Partners.
+Members should expect that every piece of Shared Data they submit (even if it is not currently displayed) may be shared with the Community and Partners.
 Members are encouraged to share health information but should consider that the more information that is entered, the more likely it is that a Member could be located or identified.

 How Restricted Data is Used

-A Member’s Restricted Data is never shared with the Community unless the Member is acting in a role other than patient.
+If the Member is acting in a role other than patient additional restricted information may be shared.
 For example:

-- If a Member registers with, or is switched to, an official doctor and research account, the Member’s full name and affiliation will be viewable to the community via your profile;
+- If a Member registers with, or is switched to, an official doctor or research account, the Member’s full name and affiliation will be viewable to the community via the Member's profile;

-We will never sell, provide, or use your restricted information for non-PatientsLikeMe advertising purposes.
+We will never sell, share, or use your restricted information for non-PatientsLikeMe advertising purposes.

 PatientsLikeMe uses Restricted Data internally, as needed, for research, for maintenance and operation of the Platform, and to create the best possible tools and experience for patients.
 We take steps to protect this data and limit access to only those who need it for their job.

-If we have a member's permission, their e-mail address will be used to send them a variety of notifications, including study invitations, newsletters and private message notifications.
-A member may change this setting at signup, on their account page or by clicking the unsubscribe link at the bottom of any email they receive from PatientsLikeMe.
-However, all members receive administrative emails, and you cannot opt out of administrative emails while you remain registered with the Platform.
+If we have a member's permission, their e-mail address will be used to send them a variety of notifications, including study invitations, newsletters, and private message notifications.
+A member may change this setting at signup, on their account page, or by clicking the unsubscribe link at the bottom of any email they receive from PatientsLikeMe.
+However, all members receive administrative emails (like forgot password messages) and you cannot opt out of administrative emails while you remain registered with the Platform.

 Additionally, Restricted Data is not shared with or sold to Partners unless explicit consent is given.
 Specific instances where consent may be requested include: